Recovery Time for Bunion Surgery

 Traditional Open Bunion Surgery

-Traditional surgery methods can involve extensive use of hardware such as pins, screws, hammers, chisels, and saws, all of which cause extensive tissue damage to the surrounding area.
+Traditional surgery can involve a large use of hardware like pins, screws, hammers, chisels, and saws.
+All of these cause a lot of tissue damage to the surrounding area.

-Casts may also need to be worn for long periods afterward and require subsequent appointments for removal.
-Patients may also need crutches and rigid footwear, which leads to further challenges in mobility.
+Also, casts may need to be worn for a long time after.
+Additionally, patients need an appointments for removal.
+Patients may also need crutches and special footwear, which leads to further challenges in mobility.

-Larger wound sizes also require more substantial closures, take longer to heal and leave noticeable scarring.
-Traditional surgeries for bunion removal may also require general sedation and a lengthy hospital stay.
+Larger wounds also require lots of stitches.
+Overall, these take longer to heal and leave scares.
+Traditional surgeries for bunions may also require lots of drugs and a long hospital stay.

 Traditional Bunion Surgery Recovery Time

-Depending on how quickly you heal and many other factors, open bunion surgery can take anywhere from 2 to 6 months to heal.
-You have to be off your feet for a minimum of 2 weeks after surgery.
+Depending on how quickly you heal and other factors, surgery can take 2 to 6 months to heal.
+You have to be off your feet for at least 2 weeks after surgery.

-Thankfully, traditional and painful surgery may not be required to treat your bunion, as there have been significant strides made in treatment which not only lower the risk but also lead to a significantly reduced bunion surgery recovery time.
+Thankfully, traditional and painful surgery may not be needed to treat your bunion.
+There are new treatments which lower the risk of surgery and lead to a shorter recovery time.

 Minimally Invasive Bunion Surgery